Student Financial Aid determines your awards from the information that you and your family supplied to the federal processor on the FAFSA.

 Enrolled less than full-time

 If you will be enrolled less than full-time in any term, your awards may be reduced or cancelled depending upon your actual enrollment at the time of disbursement and the eligibility criteria for each of the aid programs.
-To be considered full-time for fall and spring semesters, a graduate student must be enrolled in 6 credit hours as determined at the time of census.
-Half-time enrollment is at least 3 credit hours.
-During summer sessions, full-time enrollment is at least 3 credit hours and half-time is at least 2 credit hours.
+To be considered full-time, a student must be enrolled in 12 credit hours as determined at the time of census.
+Half-time enrollment is at least six credit hours.
+During summer semesters, full-time enrollment is at least six credit hours and half-time is at least three credit hours.
 The Registrar’s Office has complete information on enrollment.

 Enrolled less than half-time

 If you will be enrolled less than half-time, your eligibility will be reduced.
-In addition, if you have received Federal Subsidized, Unsubsidized or Perkins loan, your loan(s) may go into repayment.
+In addition, if you have received Federal Direct Subsidized or Unsubsidized Loans, your loan(s) may go into repayment.

 Enrolled in summer I or summer II